pwallace/gpt-helpers-for-internetarchive-texts/README.md

 **Purpose:**
 Automates the extraction and transcription of tables of contents (ToC) from digitized magazine issues hosted on the Internet Archive.
-For each issue, the script downloads the first magazine page preview image and uses GPT-4o to identify and transcribe the ToC.
+For each issue, the script downloads up to three magazine page preview images, and uses GPT-4o to identify and transcribe the ToC.

 **Process:**